27 Free Things To Do Indoors in Los Angeles: Free Places To Play Indoors on Cold and Rainy Days

 22. Vroman's Bookstore — Pasadena

-This fantastic bookstore has an expansive children's section packed with bestsellers and unique options but the free part are the weekly storytimes on Wednesdays, and Saturdays at the Hastings Ranch location.
+This fantastic bookstore has an expansive children's section packed with bestsellers and unique options, but the free part is the weekly "Story Time with Mr. Steve" on Wednesdays, (and Saturdays at the Hastings Ranch location).

 23. The Skirball Cultural Center — Brentwood